7 SaaS Metrics Every SaaS Company Should Care About in 2022

 For your business: Customer lifetime value is important because it ensures that your business model isn’t supporting a model where the customer is spending less than the cost it took to acquire them.
 If that is the case, it’s important to lower your CAC and reconsider.

 5. SaaS Metrics #5: Renewal Rate

-Renewal rate is simple to explain: It’s the measure of customer retention, and is expressed as a percentage.
+Renewal rate is one of the simpler SaaS metrics to explain: It’s the measure of customer retention and is expressed as a percentage.
 When it comes to calculating the renewal rate, you may look at these groups: customer renewal rate, revenue renewal rate, MRR renewal rate, and booking renewal rate.